TalBl/C096411/Desiction_Trees.md

 	<img src="/C096411/image/less7/13.svg" align="middle">
 </p>

-Becuase of that when the trees are dependence, it is better to use with Random Forest That it is put as aim to break the correlation between the trees.
+Becuase of that, when the trees are dependent, it is better to use the Random Forest algorithm.

 #### Proof: